aath0/AlgorithmsNeuroscience/README.md

 ## How can you be involved?
 We welcome new contributions and ideas!
 [Here](https://github.com/aath0/AlgorithmsNeuroscience/issues/1) you can find the roadmap of this project and [here](https://github.com/aath0/AlgorithmsNeuroscience/issues) the issues we're currently working on.

+You're very welcome to join our [slack channel](https://ccneurogroup.slack.com) for any questions or new ideas!